-JFET or Field effect transistors are electrical devices that are either used as amplifiers or switches and have become an integral part of memory chips.
+JFET or Field effect transistors are electrical devices used as amplifiers or switches and have become an integral part of memory chips.

-JFET and MOSFET are two kinds of FET that work on the principle of junction transistors but are quite different from each other.
+JFET and MOSFET are two kinds of FET that work on the principle of junction transistors but are pretty different.

 JFET vs MOSFET

-The next key difference between the two is that JFET allows less input Impedance than MOSFET and since the latter which has an insulator embedded allows less leakage of current.
+The following key difference between the two is that JFET allows less input Impedance than MOSFET, and the latter, which has an insulator embedded, allows less current leakage.

-JFET which is normally termed as “ON device” is a depletion type tool that has low drain resistance while its successor MOSFET is termed as normally “OFF device” that can work on both depletion mode and enhanced mode and has high drain resistance.
+JFET, termed an “ON device, ” is a depletion-type tool with low drain resistance.
+In contrast, its successor MOSFET is an “OFF device” that can work on both depletion and enhanced modes and has high drain resistance.

 Comparison Table